gymprecice/gymprecice/README.md

 - Ahmed H. Elsheikh(@ahmed-h-elsheikh) - Co developer and Supervisor

 ## Citation
-If you use Gym-preCICE, please cite its technical paper with the following bibtex entry:
+If you use Gym-preCICE, please consider citing its technical paper:

 ```
 @misc{,